-The study did not just show that young woman with supposedly poor neck posture had minimal neck pain: it also showed that young women had more pain with allegedly “good,” erect posture.
+This study did not just show that young woman with supposedly poor neck posture had minimal neck pain: it also showed that young women had more pain with allegedly “good,” erect posture.
 Despite their youth!
 With hardly any waiting at all, a mere five years, three of them while still teenagers!
 Young people do get neck pain.
-And, in this study, the young ‘uns with “better” posture got more.
+And, in this study, the young ‘uns with “better” posture got more neck pain.

 I do not think this means we need to coach people to slump.
 It’s not like there was a huge difference here.
 The erect-posture group wasn’t exactly being destroyed by a plague of neck pain; their risk was only a little greater.
 If the numbers were flipped and showing a benefit to erect posture, every posturologist in the land would be smugly touting it, but I would write it off as trivial.
 There also wasn’t any difference in the young men studied.

-The only implication is not so much that the postural truth is the reverse of the conventional wisdom, but just that there is no postural “truth” — that our traditional expectations of the importance of posture are just minor and doomed to be confounded by many other factors.
+The implication of this is not so much that the postural truth is the reverse of the conventional wisdom, but just that there is no postural “truth” to begin with — that our traditional expectations of the importance of posture are minor and doomed to be drowned out by many other factors.

 Which is what the research has been pointing to for ages (indeed, it has never really pointed anywhere else).

-And so the evidence-based thing to believe is that we shouldn’t worry all that much about our posture one way or the other.
+And so the evidence-based thing to believe is simply that we shouldn’t be worrying all that much about our posture one way or the other.
 And that has been the main message of my writing on this topic for well over a decade now.
 See Does Posture Matter?
-That has now been updated with this study, of course.
+That article has now been updated with this study, of course.